corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 }
 ```

-Remember that in Corda states are immutable and can’t be updated directly.
-Instead, we represent an evolving fact as a
+States are immutable and can’t be updated directly.
+Instead, represent an evolving fact as a
-sequence of `LinearState` states that share the same `linearId` and represent an audit trail for the lifecycle of
+sequence of `LinearState` states that share the same `linearId` and create an audit trail for the lifecycle of
 the fact over time.

-When we want to extend a `LinearState` chain (i.e. a sequence of states sharing a `linearId`), we:
+To extend a `LinearState` chain (a sequence of states sharing a `linearId`):

-* Use the `linearId` to extract the latest state in the chain from the vault
+* Use the `linearId` to extract the latest state in the chain from the vault.
-* Create a new state that has the same `linearId`
+* Create a new state that has the same `linearId`.
 * Create a transaction with:
-* The current latest state in the chain as an input
+    * The current latest state in the chain as an input.
-* The newly-created state as an output
+    * The newly-created state as an output.

-The new state will now become the latest state in the chain, representing the new current state of the agreement.
+The new state is now latest state in the chain, representing the new current state of the agreement.

 `linearId` is of type `UniqueIdentifier`, which is a combination of:

-* A Java `UUID` representing a globally unique 128 bit random number
+* A Java `UUID` representing a globally unique 128 bit random number.
-* An optional external-reference string for referencing the state in external systems
+* An optional external-reference string for referencing the state in external systems.

 ### OwnableState

-The `OwnableState` interface is defined as follows:
+The `OwnableState` interface is:

 ```kotlin
 /**